As at: 30/12/2024

 Areas of intervention: renewable energy and energy efficiency, sustainable urban development

-The BMZ also assists Georgia in the field of good governance, for example regarding public financial management reform and regarding processes to foster civic participation.
+The BMZ also assists Georgia in the field of good governance, for example with regard to reforming public financial management and supporting processes to foster civic participation.
 Thanks to the establishment of 35 citizens' offices and the introduction of electronic data management and processing systems in 63 municipalities, up to 85 per cent of the population now benefit from improved public services.

 Regional cooperation, too, continues to play an important role.
-It is taking place between the six countries covered by the European Union's Eastern Partnership (External link), focusing on transboundary issues such as trade and digital technology.
+It takes place between the six countries covered by the European Union's Eastern Partnership (External link), focusing on transboundary issues such as trade and digital technology.

 An employee of a wine testing lab in Tbilisi is testing the quality of Georgian wines.